Demographics of Rio de Janeiro

 The demographics of Rio de Janeiro City are evidence of a uniquely large and ethnically diverse metropolis.
 It is the second largest city in Brazil with a population defined by a long history of international immigration.

 Rio de Janeiro City is home to more than 6 million people, accounting for about 35% of the population of Rio de Janeiro State.
-Portuguese remains the most widely spoken language and Rio de Janeiro is the second city in the Portuguese speaking world.
+Portuguese remains the most widely spoken language and Rio de Janeiro is the second largest city in the Portuguese speaking world.